CamilleScholtz/dotfiles/README.md

 notify
 ------
-My very own "notification system" using URxvt, currently displays MPD and rtorrent notifications.
-It's very easy to make support for other programs if you can get the info from the program (I get the MPD info from mpc and ncmpcpp, the rtorrent info from rtorrent, etc.).
+My very own "notification system" using URxvt, currently displays mpd, scrot/pomf and rtorrent notifications.
+It's very easy to make notifications for other programs if you can get the info from the program (I get the MPD info from mpc and ncmpcpp, the rtorrent info from rtorrent, etc.).

 pager
 -----